Easy Baked Beans with Bacon

 These easy semi-homemade baked beans make a delicious side dish that's great for feeding a crowd any time of the year.

 - 1 large (tall) can (53 ounces) Van Camp’s Pork and Beans discard the cubes of fat that are on top of the beans in the can

 - 3/4 cup ketchup

-- 1 medium size green bell pepper stem and seeds removed, chopped
+- 1 cup (heaping) chopped green bell pepper equals about 1 medium size green bell pepper, stem and seeds removed

-- In a small oval roasting pan add the baked beans (including the liquid in the cans), brown sugar, ketchup, onion and bell pepper.
-Stir together well.
+In a small oval roasting pan add the baked beans (including the liquid in the can), ketchup, green bell pepper, onion, and brown sugar.
+Stir until incorporated.

-- Then remove the fat from the bacon and discard.
-Add the lean pieces of bacon back into the pot of beans and stir.
+Remove the fat from the bacon and discard it (the fat).
+Add the lean pieces of bacon back into the roaster pan with the beans and stir together.

-- If a thinner consistency for the beans is desired, stir in a little bit of water.
+- If a thinner consistency is preferred, stir in a little bit of water.

 - If a thicker consistency is preferred, put the beans back in the oven (uncovered) just long enough for the liquid in the beans to reduce further.